 No backyard is complete without some trees and plants to keep you company.
-Keep in mind that not all green things are meant to grow in your climate.
-Find out what plants are native to your area and use those to landscape your yard.
-This will use less water, make your yard easier to maintain and create an inviting space for native birds and wildlife.
+But keep in mind that not all green things are meant to grow in your climate.
+Find out which plants are native to your region and use those to landscape your yard.
+This will use less water, make your yard easier to maintain, and create an inviting space for native birds and wildlife.

 The use of native plants can be especially useful when trying to attract pollinators.
-Exotic plants can often upset the balance of wild plants and animals in your region, while native plants attract pollinators and wildlife that not only help your yard thrive, but your surrounding areas as well.
-Xeriscaping is especially useful if you life in the Southwest or other arid regions where water is scarce.
+Exotic plants can often upset the balance of wild plants and animals in your region, while native plants attract pollinators and wildlife that help your yard and surrounding areas thrive.
+Xeriscaping is especially useful if you live in the Southwest or other arid regions where water is scarce.

 To really make use of your outdoor space and natural resources, set up a compost system.
 Composting cuts down on waste and creates natural fertilizer for your yard that is chemical-free.

-Also consider setting up a rainwater harvesting system.
+Also, consider setting up a rainwater harvesting system.
 You can go the traditional route by diverting rain from usual runoff spots into an above-ground barrel and then using that water for plants and gardens.
 You can also, as the Landscaping Network suggests, use bioswales and grading to automatically divert water to where you need it most.
-You could even create a “rain garden” where you place plants that use more water around bioswales and where rainwater goes most often.
+Consider creating a rain garden where you place plants that use more water around bioswales and where rainwater goes most often.

-- For example, replace non-native grass with wildflowers or shrubs.
+- For example, replace turfgrass with wildflowers, ornamental grasses, or shrubs.

 - For a swimming pool, install energy-saving tools such as an efficient pool pump and timer.